A lot or a little?

 What parents need to know

-Parents need to know that there is some slapstick violence in the two tales.
+Parents need to know that there is some slapstick violence in the two stories in The Adventures of Ichabod and Mr. Toad.
 More extreme is the Headless Horseman's multiple attempts to behead Ichabod Crane with a sword.
 The horseman is never actually revealed to be the town bully in disguise, so some kids may find him quite terrifying.
 Characters smoke cigars and pipes.
 Cartoon weasels are shown passed-out drunk, with bottles and mugs by their sides.
 Characters hoist mugs of beer into the air before drinking.

 What's the story?